maksverver/pushfight/README.md

 first turn specially and we only want to be able to represent positions from turn 2 and on, we can assume the anchor is in place.

-Additionally, we can assume without loss of generality that the anchor is always on one of the second player's squares, since the game board is symmetric, so we can always swap the colors of the pieces.
+Additionally, we can assume that the anchor is always on one of the second player's squares, since the game board is symmetric, so we can always swap the colors of the pieces.
 So without loss of generality, we will assume it's the red player's turn to move, and the anchor is on one of the blue player's squares.
 This means we will replace one of the `X`s with an `Y`, and all positions are now some permutation of the string:

 `................ooOOOxxXXY`